Best Places to Eat in Berlin

 Where to Eat in Berlin

 The capital of Germany is packed with varied restaurants.
-Some of the liveliest areas are Nikolaiviertel, with typical German restaurants, and Alexanderplatz that houses all types of establishments serving food and drinks.
+Some of the liveliest areas are Nikolaiviertel, with typical German restaurants, and Alexanderplatz which houses all types of establishments serving food and drinks.

 Another local favorite is Simon Dache Strasse, which offers a great variety of inexpensive restaurants.
 The closest U-Bahn station is Frankfurter Tor.